inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 		-- Spock, "The Squire of Gothos", stardate 2124.5
 If two people love each other, there can be no happy end to it.
 		-- Ernest Hemingway
-Don't worry.
-Life's too long.
+Don't worry.  ife's too long.
 		-- Vincent Sardi, Jr.